valerieoni/body-revive/README.md

 The site is targeted at people with busy schedule as well as beginners curious about Yoga.

-The site will focus on providing information to beginners interested in knowing more about yoga and online classes for users to sign-up.
+The site will focus on providing information to users interested in knowing more about yoga and online classes for them to sign-up.

 ## Table of Contents
   * [Project](#project)